Specification

 - Inject capability handles at runtime; apps must not access Lime internals directly.

-- Render UI bundles inside host-controlled containers; execute workers and services inside host-controlled runtimes.
+- Render UI bundles inside host-controlled containers; execute workers and app backend services inside host-controlled runtimes.

 - Keep Cloud to catalog, release, license, tenant enablement, and gateway; Cloud is not the default agent runtime.